Chuck Hull (ring announcer)

 Charles "Chuck" Hull (March 1, 1924-some sources say 1923-February 15, 2000) was an American ring announcer and sportscaster who worked for more than thirty years in Las Vegas, Nevada, introducing professional boxers to live and television crowds at many non-title and major world championship boxing fights, both amateur and professional ones, many of which were held at the city's Caesar's Palace hotel.
 Hull was a member of the defunct World Boxing Hall of Fame (not to be confused with the more respected, International Boxing Hall of Fame or with the Women's International Boxing Hall of Fame).
 Hull was also a broadcaster, participating in shows shown at Las Vegas' KLAS_TV television channel.

 Hull was born in Jacksonville, Illinois.

-On December, 2021, Hull was elected to the International Boxing Hall of Fame as a member of its class of 2022.
-He was inducted to the IBHOF in June, 2022.
+In December 2021, Hull was elected to the International Boxing Hall of Fame as a member of its class of 2022.
+He was inducted to the IBHOF in June 2022.